 - Manually: uses the requested Protocol and the defaults for the specified System location.

-- Automatically: routes the call according to the configured Call Routing Rules— this means that the dialed alias must match an outgoing Call Routing Rule for the call to be placed (using the protocols and call control systems etc. as configured for that rule).
+- Automatically: routes the call according to the configured Call Routing Rules.
+This means that the dialed alias must match an outgoing Call Routing Rule for the call to be placed (using the protocols, outgoing location and call control systems etc. as configured for that rule).

 Participant display name

-An optional user-facing display name for this participant, which may be used in participant lists and as the overlaid speaker name (if enabled).
+An optional user-facing display name for this participant, which may be used in participant lists and as the overlaid participant name (if enabled).

 If this name is not specified then the Participant alias is used as the display name instead.